phylotastic/datelife/cran-comments.md

-## New submission v 0.6.1
+## New submission v 0.6.2
 This is a new submission where I have:

-* Fixed examples with functions from dependent packages that use Internet resources that were not failing properly.
+* Fixed examples that were failing in some Linux environments.
-* Fixed note: "undeclared package ‘BiocManager’ in Rd xrefs" for r-devel-linux-x86_64-fedora-clang

 ### Test environments: